.NET APPLICATION DEVELOPER CAREER GUIDE

 5. .NET Application Developer Certifications

-Microsoft Certified: Azure Developer Associate — validates cloud application development on the Azure platform
+Microsoft Certified: Azure Developer Associate (ACD) - validates cloud-native .NET development on Azure, widely sought by employers.

 6. .NET Application Developer Salary in the United States